 6. You don’t need a perfect 4.0 grade point average to apply.
 Last year, the average GPA of scholarship applicants was 3.78, and their average class rank was 23/261.

-7. The FFA scholarship application moved to a cool new platform for 2019, making it even more functional and user-friendly.
+7. The FFA scholarship application moved to a cool new platform in 2019, making it even more functional and user-friendly.
 You can log into your password-protected account from any device with an Internet connection; edit and save your progress prior to completing your application; and upload required materials directly to your application.
 Winner announcement emails will be sent to applicants as well as award acceptance reminder emails.
 So what are you waiting for?
 Apply today!